CHitra Hanstad - Executive Director

 Luke Williams - associate director

 Born and raised in Chad, Medard moved to the US in 2006 and joined the World Relief team in 2012.
-He holds a Bachelor’s degree in Human Geography from the University of Ngaoundere in Cameroon and a Certificate in High Performance Leadership from Cornell University.
-Medard oversees the initial reception and placement of refugees, supports the casework team, and addresses refugees’ and immigrants’ needs in the community.
+He holds a Bachelor’s degree in Human Geography from the University of Ngaoundere in Cameroon, a Certificate in High Performance Leadership from Cornell University, and a M.A. in International Community Development from Northwest University.
+Medard oversees the initial reception and placement of refugees and asylees.
+He supports the casework team, donations and housing, and addresses the needs of refugees, ayslees and immigrants in the community.

 Originally from Dhaka, Bangladesh, Tahmina lived in Yemen before arriving at a farm in Idaho.
 A registered dietitian by education, Tahmina has worked with refugee and immigrant resiliency projects for the last 25 years.
 Most recently, she taught at the University of Utah, division of Nutrition and developed and taught computer literacy classes at the Utah Refugee Education Center.
 Tahmina has been with World Relief Seattle since 2016.
 She oversees our new Resiliency and Empowerment programs at World Relief Seattle.